 It feels like AI agents are everywhere in customer support these days, doesn't it?
-They promise a world where tedious questions are handled automatically, freeing up your team for the stuff that really matters.
+They promise a world where common questions are handled automatically, freeing up your team for the stuff that really matters.
 If you're running your business on HubSpot, you've probably seen their native solution, Breeze agents, pop up.
-The convenience of having an AI tool built right into the platform you use every day is definitely tempting.
+The convenience of having an AI tool built right into the platform you use every day is a major advantage for teams looking to scale.

 But what's it actually like to get one of these agents up and running?
-This guide is a practical, behind-the-scenes look at the Breeze Agent Configuration process.
-We’re going to move past the glossy marketing pages to talk about the features, the very real limitations, and the true costs you can expect.
-While Breeze can be a decent starting point for some, you'll quickly see why a more powerful, flexible solution might be the smarter long-term move for teams that want to grow without hitting a wall.
+This guide is a practical, behind-the-scenes look at the HubSpot Breeze Agent configuration process.
+We’re going to look at the features, the capabilities, and the investment required for success in 2026.
+While Breeze is a fantastic and mature starting point for many, you'll also see how adding specialized tools can further enhance your results and provide even more flexibility as you grow.

 What are HubSpot's Breeze agents?